-One popular spot is the top of the Crow’s Nest Overlook, a three-story wooden structure next to the Grill Crazy BBQ.
+A popular spot on Princess Cays is the top of the Crow’s Nest Overlook, a three-story wooden structure next to the Grill Crazy BBQ.

-Climb the steps to the top for a panoramic look at the resort, and be sure to take a selfie with the perfect unobstructed view of your ship just offshore!
+Climb the steps to the top for a panoramic look at the resort and the sparkling Caribbean Sea.
+Be sure to take a selfie with the perfect unobstructed view of your ship just offshore!

 You might be wondering if anyone lives on Princess Cays (wouldn’t that be nice?)
-The resort does have a caretaker to provide maintenance to the resort year-round.
+The resort employs a caretaker to provide maintenance to the resort year-round.

 The Caretaker’s House, a small ranch-style home with a lovely screened porch, is just off the paved path near the shops and straw market.
 It’s not open to visit, but you can walk by and dream about living here!

 The eastern side of the resort is bordered by Paradise Lagoon, a tranquil body of water where the kayaking excursions launch.

 When there’s not a kayaking group getting ready to leave, you can enjoy gazing out at the water from the sandy beach behind Pelicans’ Perch.

 Or head to Lagoon Lookout on the south side behind the restroom block.